 We are committed to protecting the privacy and confidentiality of your information, and follow rules for how we collect, use and share your information set out in Ontario’s Personal Health Information Protection Act (PHIPA).
-We have policies in place for doctors, staff, volunteers and researchers that address confidentiality, privacy, security and releasing records.
+We have policies in place for doctors, staff, volunteers and researchers that address confidentiality, privacy, security and the release of records.

 How we use your information

 The information you give us about yourself and your family is important to our work at the hospital.
-We use your personal health information to treat and care for you, and it is important to any research study you or your family may be taking part in.
+We use your personal health information to treat and care for you, and for any research study you or your family may be taking part in.

 Only staff who need to see your personal health information are allowed to access it.
-We assume you give your agreement (consent) to share your information with health care providers and trainees involved in your care.
+We assume you agree (consent) to share your information with health-care providers and trainees involved in your care.
 We will ask for your consent before we collect, use or share your information for any reason other than our stated activities or those authorized by PHIPA or law.